 SPONSORED – It’s no secret that I love everything about Iceland.
 There are so many incredible things to do and see there that make each visit an adventure.
 My recent trip was no exception as I went on an incredible tour of lava and ice caves with Reykjavik Sightseeing.

-I was super excited to finally get back to Iceland.
+I was super excited to get back to Iceland finally.
 As my flight was delayed, I was worried that I would miss the whole tour by arriving late.
-Luckily for me, we landed on time and I had enough time to get to my hotel, change and leave my luggage before heading out for the lava and ice tour.
+Luckily for me, we landed on time, and I had enough time to get to my hotel, change and leave my luggage before heading out for the lava and ice tour.

-The bus left us outside the Húsafell hotel, which serves as a lovely spot to stay at and also is a central stop area for the tours for both lava and ice caves.
+The bus left us outside the Húsafell hotel, which serves as a lovely spot to stay and is a central stop area for the tours of the lava and ice caves.
 We were split into two groups and completed the rest of the journey in monster trucks with giant wheels.
 As I get motion sickness, I got to sit in the front with the driver.
-While this has been a bummer while going on school trips, this time, I got an amazing look at the scenery during our 30 minute or so ride.
+While this has been a bummer while going on school trips, this time, I got an amazing look at the scenery during our 30 minutes or so ride.

 Ice cave at the Langjökull glacier

 The Langjökull glacier is the second largest ice cap in the country and is located in the west part of the Icelandic highlands.
-It is about 30-35 years old and how long it’s going to be around depends on global warming.
+It is about 30-35 years old, and how long it will be around depends on global warming.

 It’s highly recommended that you wear appropriate footwear and dress in waterproof layers.
-In some spots, there was a lot of water and I was really happy that I had my winter boots on.
+There was a lot of water in some spots, and I was really happy that I had my winter boots on.